django/asgiref/specs/asgi.rst

     coroutine application(scope, receive, send)

-* ``scope``: The connection scope, a dictionary that contains at least a ``type`` key specifying the protocol that is incoming
+* ``scope``: The connection scope information, a dictionary that contains at least a ``type`` key specifying the protocol that is incoming
-* ``receive``, an awaitable callable that will yield a new event dictionary when one is available
+* ``receive``: an awaitable callable that will yield a new event dictionary when one is available
-* ``send``, an awaitable callable taking a single event dictionary as a positional argument that will return once the send has been completed or the connection has been closed
+* ``send``: an awaitable callable taking a single event dictionary as a positional argument that will return once the send has been completed or the connection has been closed

-The application is called once per "connection."
+The application is called once per "connection".
 The definition of a connection and its lifespan are dictated by the protocol specification in question.
 For example, with HTTP it is one request, whereas for a WebSocket it is a single WebSocket connection.

-Both the ``scope`` and the format of the messages you send and receive are defined by one of the application protocols. ``scope`` must be a ``dict``.
+Both the ``scope`` and the format of the event messages you send and receive are defined by one of the application protocols. ``scope`` must be a ``dict``.
 The key ``scope["type"]`` will always be present, and can be used to work out which protocol is incoming.
 The key